stevencombs/retrocombs.github.io/_posts/mega65/2022-05-28-master-mega65-keyboard.md

 ## Video Errata

 [UPDATE: 2022-05-28] I mention that the HELP function key doesn't do anything and that's not accurate.
 If you run into a syntax error when you run a BASIC program, press the HELP key and the BASIC 65 will display the first line of code with the error.
+The `HELP` command serves the same function.

 [UPDATE: 2022-05-28] Carsten Lervad shares the following about the "bell ringing" routine: